Gode Chain (GODE) Price Hits $0.0010 on Major Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Gode Chain’s launch date was February 21st, 2022.
+Gode Chain’s genesis date was February 21st, 2022.
 Gode Chain’s total supply is 10,000,000,000 tokens and its circulating supply is 999,990,000 tokens.
+Gode Chain’s official website is godechain.com.
 Gode Chain’s official Twitter account is @godechain and its Facebook page is accessible here.
-The official website for Gode Chain is godechain.com.

 Buying and Selling Gode Chain

 It is usually not currently possible to buy alternative cryptocurrencies such as Gode Chain directly using U.S. dollars.
-Investors seeking to acquire Gode Chain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gode Chain using one of the aforementioned exchanges.
+Investors seeking to trade Gode Chain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gode Chain using one of the exchanges listed above.

 Receive News & Updates for Gode Chain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gode Chain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.